polywrap/documentation/src/docs/quick-start/build-and-deploy-wasm-wrappers/build-pipeline.md

   foo: hey
 ```

-To use this variable in your Mustache-enabled Dockerfile, simply use curly braces like so:
+To use this variable in your Mustache-enabled Dockerfile, simply reference the variable with curly braces like so:

 ```dockerfile
 {{ foo }}